TiagoMAntunes/txtFormatter/README.md

 # txtFormatter

-Simple program that allows you to format a txt file into a presentable and pretty text (for documentation for example)
+Simple program that allows you to format a txt file into a presentable and pretty text (for documentation for example).

 Basic Commands:
 ```